 Dr. Richard: Were saying, so did you ever get to compare X3 Bar variable resistance training system versus traditional weightlifting?

 Dr. Richard: So, it like a shake, or is it like a cam [inaudible 00:31:52]?

 Dr. John Jaquish: It’s probably more … well, it comes in a powder, but when you taste it’s more like [inaudible 00:31:58].

 Dr. Richard: Wow.

+Dr. John Jaquish: Yeah.
+It’s clear.
+It’s not like whey, where it’s like heavy.
 Yeah, it looks like lemonade.
 There’s a lot of comments I get about the taste, the taste isn’t bad, it’s unique.

 Dr. Richard: A little different because you’re keeping the sugar out of it.